 It shall be a violation of this chapter to intentionally cause a false alarm, and any person who does intentionally cause a false alarm shall be subject to the penalty provisions of this chapter in addition to any penalties provided by state law.

 The licensing authority may for cause deny a permit or refuse to renew a permit, and the Building Inspector, Fire Inspector, Code Enforcement Officer or police officer may for cause recommend the suspension or revocation of a permit issued under this chapter.
-In the event that the licensing authority refuses to issue a permit or a renewal thereof, a person aggrieved by such denial may appeal to the Alarm Review Board in accordance with the provisions of this chapter.
-In the case of an emergency, the licensing authority may summarily suspend any permit until the Alarm Review Board hearing is completed.
+In the event that the licensing authority refuses to issue a permit or a renewal thereof, a person aggrieved by such denial may appeal to the Town Board in accordance with the provisions of this chapter.
+In the case of an emergency, the licensing authority may summarily suspend any permit until the Town Board hearing is completed.

-The decision of the Alarm Review Board shall be mailed to the applicant or permit holder by certified mail, return receipt requested, and shall be a final decision subject to review by a proceeding commenced pursuant to Article 78 of the Civil Practice Law and Rules of the State of New York; provided, however, that any proceeding commenced pursuant to such Article to review such determination shall be commenced within 30 days after the decision appealed from was rendered.
+The decision of the Town Board shall be mailed to the applicant or permit holder by certified mail, return receipt requested, and shall be a final decision subject to review by a proceeding commenced pursuant to Article 78 of the Civil Practice Law and Rules of the State of New York; provided, however, that any proceeding commenced pursuant to such article to review such determination shall be commenced within 30 days after the decision appealed from was rendered.

 The licensing authority is hereby authorized to grant revocable alarm permits, pursuant to rules and regulations promulgated by the Town of Southeast or its duly authorized representative.
 Such permits may be revoked for good cause shown.
 The licensing authority shall administer and enforce the provisions of this chapter and any rules and regulations promulgated by the Town Board in accordance with the provisions of this chapter.